 - To qualify as a dental hygienist or therapist, you will need to take a course approved by the General Dental Council (GDC).

 - The BSc in Oral Health Science is a full time degree course lasting three years.
-It is available at Dundee University, Glasgow Caledonian and the University of the Highlands and Islands (Inverness and Lews Castle campus).
+It is available at the University of Dundee, Glasgow Caledonian University and the University of the Highlands and Islands (Inverness and Lews Castle campus).

-- Entry varies from 3-4 Highers at BBB to ABBB.
-Higher Biology is usually required plus another science subject at Standard grade or National 5.
+- Entry varies from 4 Highers at BBBB to ABBB.
+Higher Biology is usually required plus another science subject at National 5.
 See institution websites for details.

-- Edinburgh University is the only institution to offer the BSc Hons Oral Health Sciences.
+- The University of Edinburgh is the only institution to offer a 4-year BSc Hons Oral Health Sciences.
 For entry you require 4 Highers at BBBB including Biology.

 - You will require a satisfactory PVG (Protecting Vulnerable Groups) check to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details.

-- You must provide evidence that you do not have, and have been immunised against, Hepatitis B.
+- It is recommended, and in some cases necessary, that you provide evidence that you do not have, and have been immunised against, blood borne viruses such as Hepatitis B.

 Most dental hygienists work in the National Health Service (NHS) or private surgeries and hospitals with dentists or orthodontal or periodontal specialists, but you might also find a job in industry, the armed services or the community.
 You might be able to work abroad.
 Today people tend to qualify jointly in dental hygiene and dental therapy.